 Campus Employment and Volunteer Opportunities

-- Apply for a student assistant position at the UW Study Abroad Office or the Foundation for International Understanding through Students (FIUTS).
+- Inquire about volunteer positions with the Foundation for International Understanding through Students (FIUTS).

 - Help prepare future students for studying abroad by sharing your experience via email or during in-person, pre-departure orientations.
 Contact your UW Study Abroad Adviser for more information.

-- Help out at the annual UW Study Abroad Fair!
-Contact the UW Study Abroad Office for more information at firstname.lastname@example.org.
+- Help out at UW Study Abroad promotional events throughout the year.
+Contact the UW Study Abroad Office for more information at email@example.com.

 Keep the Experience Alive

-- The UW Study Abroad Office sponsors a biannual study abroad photo contest.
+- The UW Study Abroad Office sponsors an annual study abroad photo contest.
 Do you think you have some good shots from your experience abroad?
-The winning contestants will have their photos posted around campus and on our website and Facebook page!
+The winning contestants will have their photos posted around campus and on our website and social media accounts.
 For inquiries email us at firstname.lastname@example.org.

-- Share a brief adventure story or “Traveler’s Tale” from your study abroad or travel experience to post on the Foundation for International Understanding Through Students (FIUTS) website.
+- Share a brief adventure story or “Traveler’s Tale” from your study abroad or travel experience to post on the FIUTS website.
 To find out more, inquire at email@example.com.

 Ways to stay international in Seattle

-Any student in the Northwest who has had an international experience is welcome to attend this informative conference designed for returning study abroad students.
-There, you will find resources to help you go abroad again; it’s also a terrific forum to share your abroad experiences with others from the region and exchange tips for adjusting to life back here in the Northwest.
+Any student who has had an international experience is welcome to attend this informative conference designed for returning study abroad students.
+You will find resources to help you go abroad again, information on incorporating your international experiences into your resume, and opportunities to share your abroad experiences with others.

 Seattle Center’s Festál is a year-long series of world cultural events honoring the richness and diversity of the Pacific Northwest.
 The Festál plays a vital part of Seattle Center’s role in connecting our dynamic and varied community.